RoseCityRobotics/common_platform/docs/source/intro.md

 # Introduction

-Welcome to the documentation for the PARTS- Common Robotics Platform!
-This document serves as an introduction to the Romi Chassis, a versatile and compact robotic platform, and outlines how it is used and customized in our PARTS project.
+Welcome to the Rose City Robotics documentation for the PARTS Common Robotics Platform!
+This document serves as an introduction to our implementation of the Romi Chassis, a versatile and compact robotic platform, and outlines how we've customized it for our robotics education and development needs.

 ## What is the Romi Chassis?

-The Romi Chassis is a [brief description of the Romi Chassis, its features, and its typical applications].
+The Romi Chassis is a compact, versatile robotic platform designed for educational and prototyping applications.
+Built around a robust aluminum frame, it features:

+- **Dual DC Motors**: Direct-drive motors with built-in encoders for precise movement control
+- **Omnidirectional Capability**: Three omni-wheels enable smooth movement in any direction
+- **Modular Design**: Easy-to-access mounting points for sensors, cameras, and custom electronics
+- **Battery Powered**: Rechargeable lithium battery pack for extended operation
+- **Arduino Compatible**: Built-in carrier board with Arduino-compatible headers for easy programming
+- **Expandable**: Multiple I/O pins and mounting options for adding sensors, displays, and other peripherals

+The Romi Chassis is perfect for learning robotics concepts, prototyping autonomous systems, and developing navigation algorithms.
+Its compact size (approximately 6" diameter) makes it ideal for indoor testing and classroom environments.

-## About This Project
+## About Rose City Robotics' Implementation

-This section should provide an overview of your specific project.
-Discuss what the PARTS- Common Robotics Platform is, its objectives, and what makes it unique or different from standard implementations.

-- **Project Goals**: Outline the goals or problems that this project aims to address.
-- **Custom Features**: Highlight any custom features or modifications made to the standard Romi Chassis in this project.
+This is Rose City Robotics' fork of the PARTS Common Robotics Platform, customized for our specific educational and development needs.

+- **Project Goals**: Provide hands-on robotics education, enable rapid prototyping of autonomous systems, and create a standardized platform for our robotics programs and competitions.
+- **Custom Features**: Our implementation includes ROS2 integration, custom carrier board modifications, and enhanced sensor capabilities for advanced navigation and perception tasks.

 ## Getting Started

-Here, guide the reader on how to begin with the PARTS- Common Robotics Platform.

-- **Prerequisites**: List any prerequisites, such as hardware components, software requirements, or knowledge prerequisites.
-- **Initial Setup**: Briefly describe the initial setup steps or refer the reader to a section in the documentation where the setup is detailed.
+Ready to start working with our robotics platform?
+Here's how to begin:

+- **Prerequisites**: Basic understanding of robotics concepts, familiarity with Linux command line, and access to the required hardware components.
+- **Initial Setup**: Follow our [Hardware Setup](hardware) guide to assemble your robot, then proceed to [Software Setup](software) for the development environment configuration.

 ## Project Components

-Provide an overview of the different components of the project, such as:

-- **Hardware Components**: List the hardware components, including the Romi Chassis and any additional modules or sensors used.
-- **Software and Firmware**: Mention the software, firmware, or any special programming environments used in the project.
+Our robotics platform consists of several key components:

+- **Hardware Components**: Romi Chassis base, custom carrier board, Raspberry Pi, Teensy microcontroller, LiDAR sensor, camera, IMU, and various mounting hardware.
+See our [Hardware Guide](hardware) for detailed specifications.
+- **Software Stack**: ROS2 Kilted, micro-ROS for Teensy communication, Python, and custom packages for navigation and control.
+See our [Software Guide](software) for setup instructions.

 ## How to Use This Documentation

-Guide the reader on how to navigate and use this documentation effectively.

-- **Navigation Tips**: Explain how to navigate through the documentation, referring to the table of contents or any search functionality.
-- **Conventions Used**: If there are any special notations, conventions, or symbols used in the documentation, explain them here.
+This documentation is organized to help you get up and running quickly:

+- **Navigation**: Use the sidebar to browse different sections, or start with the [Quick Start](index) section for an overview of available guides.
+- **Getting Started**: New users should begin with the [Introduction](intro) (this page), then follow the [Hardware Setup](hardware) and [Software Setup](software) guides.
+- **Daily Operations**: Once your robot is set up, check out our [Robot Operations](operations/index) section for day-to-day usage instructions.

 ## Contact and Support

-Provide information on how readers can get support, ask questions, or contribute to the project.

-- **Support Channels**: List available support channels like email, forums, or social media links.
-- **Contributing**: If open to contributions, explain how others can contribute to the project.
+Need help or want to contribute to the project?

+- **Support Channels**: [GitHub Issues](https://github.com/RoseCityRobotics/common_platform/issues) for bug reports and feature requests
+- **Community**: Join our discussions and get help from the community
+- **Contributing**: We welcome contributions!
+Check our GitHub repository for guidelines on submitting pull requests and improvements

 ## Conclusion

-Conclude the introduction with a brief summary and encourage the reader to explore the rest of the documentation.
+You're now ready to explore the Rose City Robotics PARTS Common Robotics Platform!
+This documentation will guide you through setup, operation, and advanced usage of our robotics platform.
+Start with the [Hardware Setup](hardware) guide to begin building your robot, and don't hesitate to reach out if you need assistance along the way.